TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-02-secrets-of-bin-file-in-symfony-console-application.md

 /usr/bin/env php bin/your-bin-file
 ```

-Try it, it works!
+Try it.
+Does it work?

 ## 4. Free Access Rights

-This is required to allow running the file on other peoples computer:
+This allows to run the bin file on other people's computer:

 ```php
 chmod +x bin/your-bin-file
 ```

-## 5. The `composer.json` Trick
+## 5. The Composer Symlink

 If we install your package, we'll find the bin file here: